bytebase/bytebase.com/content/docs/tutorials/github-action-data-masking-part1.md

       --data @"$CHANGED_FILE")
    ```

-By changing the files `masking/databases/**/**/column-masking.json`, create a PR and then merge, the change will be applied to the database.
+By changing file `masking/databases/**/**/column-masking.json`, create a PR and then merge, the change will be applied to the database.

 Log in Bytebase console, at the workspace level, click **Data Access > Data Masking**.
 Click **Explicit Masked Columns**, you can see the column masking is applied to the database.